livebungalow/promconsole-rendering-example/README.md

 ![screenshot](./screenshot.png)

-The green and greenish-blue time series are unexpectedly elevated -- since they has no other time series under them, I expect them to be resting on the x-axis, like the red time series does.
+The green and greenish-blue time series are unexpectedly elevated -- since they have no other time series under them, I expect them to be resting on the x-axis, like the red time series does.

 This example uses a hack to inject `data.json` as a `query_range` response.